The YHFG Story

 The boy who ran away from home to get an education…

-He starts working in a cocoa farm as a labourer.
+He starts working on a cocoa farm as a labourer.
 It has to be at least for a full year, simply because the salary only comes after one year.
-After having received his first wage, he enrolls into a local school and for the years to come, he manages to alternate his school days with working days.
+After having received his first wage, he enrolls in a local school, and for the years to come, he manages to alternate his school days with working days.

 A few years later the boy comes back home for the first time.
 He hears of what has happened to his sister.
 Was that because of him?
 Did it happen because he ran away from home?
 When he left home he was hungry.
 When he came back, he got angry.

-When John Krugu (the boy from our story) finished his bachelor studies at the Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi in May 2001, he wrote the concept of the YHFG in a piece of paper.
-He discussed the idea with a number of friends who bought into it and the organization was formerly registered in November 2002.
+When John Krugu (the boy from our story) finished his bachelor’s studies at the Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi in May 2001, he wrote the concept of the YHFG on a piece of paper.
+He discussed the idea with some friends who bought into it and the organization was formally registered in November 2002.

-Ever since, developing our youth has been our business.
-Because there are still way too many children facing the similar risks as the boy and his sister from our story.
+Ever since developing our youth has been our business.
+Because there are still way too many children facing similar risks as the boy and his sister from our story.

-We are delivering many successful projects by way of seminars, discussions, surveys and youth activities.
+We are delivering many successful projects by way of seminars, discussions, surveys, and youth activities.
 We help children to stay in school and achieve better learning outcomes.
-We involve many schools and teachers in improving the understanding of sexual and reproductive health of adolescents.
-Youth who understand about their sexual and reproductive health and rights are less likely to drop out of school as a result of sexual violence, sexually transmitted infections (STIs), teenage pregnancies or unsafe abortions.
+We involve many schools and teachers in improving the understanding of the sexual and reproductive health of adolescents.

 Cooperation and support